Conditions of Service in Scotland

 - Further information or assistance

-The Scottish Negotiating Committee for Teachers (SNCT) (new window) is a negotiating framework for teachers’ pay and conditions of service.
-It is a tripartite body comprising members from teaching organisations, Local Authorities, and the Scottish Government.
+The Scottish Negotiating Committee for Teachers (SNCT) is a negotiating framework for teachers’ pay and conditions of service.
+It is a tripartite body comprising members from the NASUWT, other teacher unions, Local Authorities, and the Scottish Government.

 - At national level by the Scottish Negotiating Committee for Teachers (SNCT);